vedangnaik/conways-game-of-langs/python/README.md

 Conway's Game of Life, in Python

 positional arguments:
-  size        Side length of simulated board.
+  size        side length of simulated board
-  N           Number of timesteps to simulate. file        path to text file of board's initial state.
+  N           number of timesteps to simulate file        path to text file of board's initial state

 optional arguments:
   -h, --help  show this help message and exit